bromodachi-team/bromodachi-web/blogs/bombermania-post-mortem.md

 ![alt text](https://github.com/bromodachi-team/bromodachi-web/blob/master/assets/blogs/post-mortem/bombermania/ad_campaign_1_0_2.png)<br>

-*Game advertising results within the first week of ad campaign in Brazil*<br><br>
+*Game advertising results within the first week of ad campaign in Brazil*<br>

 ### Performance, and first update

 ![alt text](https://github.com/bromodachi-team/bromodachi-web/blob/master/assets/blogs/post-mortem/bombermania/drop_rate_1_0_2.png)<br>

-*Performance of the first version - 1.0.2 - drop rates, by level 1 (level 0) to level 11 (level 10) - as you can see, we lost 45% players right in the 1st level (level 0)*<br><br>
+*Performance of the first version - 1.0.2 - drop rates, by level 1 (level 0) to level 11 (level 10) - as you can see, we lost 45% players right in the 1st level (level 0)*<br>

 <p>The game's performance in the first few days was not good.
 Terrible, even - about **65% players in Brazil** lose at least 1 level, while they're not even passed level 10.
 Day 1 retention (RRD1) is very low - **12.5% on 2nd day, and 16.5% on 3rd day**; moreover, we lost about ~50% of players just after level 2 - which is a critical pain point.
 So, we figured - **first time user experience** (FTUE) is very bad, and the game seems to be - either incapable of introducing the main game mechanics to the player, or just too difficult for players to understand and interpret the game mechanics by themselves.
-From that conclusion, we made a quick patch to make the 5 first levels with the hope of improving FTUE.</p><br>
+From that conclusion, we made a quick patch to make the 5 first levels with the hope of improving FTUE.</p>

 ![alt text](https://github.com/bromodachi-team/bromodachi-web/blob/master/assets/blogs/post-mortem/bombermania/drop_rate_1_0_3.png)<br>